Emma Best (journalist): WikiLeaks

 Before DDoSecrets, Best had joined a narrow group of WikiLeaks contributors before falling out with Julian Assange, accusing him, among other things, of having lied about the source of the DNC email leak, and the incomplete nature of its archive of John Podesta's emails.
-Best has also published several of WikiLeaks' own leaked documents and material favorable to Assange leaked from the Ecuadorean Embassy in London.
+Best has also posted several documents already published by Wikileaks.

 On 19 July 2016, in response to the Turkish government's purges that followed the coup attempt, WikiLeaks released 294,548 emails from Turkey's ruling Justice and Development party (AKP).
-Most experts agree that Phineas Fisher was behind the leak.
 On 21 July, WikiLeaks tweeted a link to a database which contained sensitive information, such as the Turkish Identification Number, of approximately 50 million Turkish citizens.
 The information was not in the files uploaded by WikiLeaks, but in files described by WikiLeaks as "the full data for the Turkey AKP emails and more".
 Best posted these files to the Internet Archive, who subsequently removed them when the personal data was discovered.

 In mid-August 2016, Guccifer 2.0 expressed interest in offering a trove of Democratic e-mails to Best.
 Best tried to negotiate the hosting of the stolen emails and documents on the Internet Archive.
 Assange urged Best to decline, intimating that he was in contact with the persona's handlers, and that the material would have greater impact if he released it first.
 The conversation ended with "Guccifer 2.0" saying they would send the material directly to WikiLeaks.

-After Best published private WikiLeaks chats in July 2018, Julian Assange’s personal Twitter account cited their transgender status and dismissed them as a disgruntled activist.
+After Best published private WikiLeaks chats in July 2018, Assange's personal Twitter account cited their transgender status and dismissed them as a disgruntled activist.
 Assange's account was locked until the tweet was deleted for violating Twitter rules.
 In November 2018, they leaked sealed chat logs that were part of the case against Assange.

 In January 2019, they made a cache of Russian documents available to WikiLeaks before Distributed Denial of Secrets published them.
 In April 2019, they revealed that Chelsea Manning's FBI files were central to the ongoing proceedings against Assange before the indictment was unsealed.

 In July 2022, Best was the first to discover that WikiLeaks had launched a new submission portal after being offline for months.
-The system didn't work and then shut down completely.
+The system did not work and then shut down completely.